Hospital Membership Program Portal

 Click thumbnails for large image:

 Our Hospital Members play a huge role in patient outcomes, we are continually looking for content of interest to people with a SCI.
 If your facility would like to provide content for an upcoming issue of New Mobility please read the New Mobility Content Guide.

 United Spinal’s VetsFirst program is a support service for Veterans, their family members, and health professionals working with Veterans.
-You can find Knowledge Books on a wide range of veterans issues and topics.
-You can also submit a request and have one of our trained counselors answer your questions.
+You can find Knowledge Books on a wide range of veterans benefits and topics.
+You can also submit a request and have one of our trained benefits counselors answer your questions.

 RESNA offers two certifications to recognize assistive technology (AT) service providers who have met a national standard of job-based knowledge and experience.
 By promoting the professionalism of AT service providers, RESNA’s certifications ultimately serve to protect consumers of AT solutions.

 ASIA is the premier North American organization in the field of Spinal Cord Injury care, education, and research.
 Its mission is to promote and establish standards of excellence for all aspects of health care of individuals with spinal cord injury from onset throughout life. http://asia-spinalinjury.org/

 Academy of Spinal Cord Injury Professionals (ASCIP) membership provides medical professionals advanced learning opportunities and professional networking that enhances your professional interests, as well as those of your patients and their families.
 ASCIP is a not for profit incorporated association comprised of 4 professional sections: American Paraplegia Society (APS), Association of Spinal Cord Injury Nurses (ASCIN), Psychologists, Social Workers & Counselors (PSWC) and Therapy Leadership Council (TLC).